Credid/credid-server/README.md

 ##### Manage the users

-    # Add an user
+    # Add a user
     USER ADD : user password
     # => success / failure
     USER ADD : root toor

-    # Add a group to an user.
+    # Add a group to a user.
 Create inexisting groups.
     USER ADD GROUP : user group
     # => success / failure
     USER ADD GROUP : root admin

-    # List the gorups of an user
+    # List the gorups of a user
     USER LIST GROUP : user
     # => success\n["group", ...] / failure
     USER LIST GROUP : \a

-    # Remove a group from an user.
+    # Remove a group from a user.
 If their is no such group or if the user does not belong to it, it does nothing.
     USER REMOVE GROUP : user group
     # => success / failure
     USER REMOVE GROUP me guest

-    # Change the password of an user
+    # Change the password of a user
     USER CHANGEPASSWORD : user newpassword
     # => success / failure
     USER CHANGEPASSWORD : root bettertoorpassword